- Publications and resources

 Wing works within our current guidelines for commercial drone operators flying over 2kg and these approvals are aligned with regulations and in accordance with similar instruments issued to other operators.

-Wing drones currently fly only during daylight hours.
-Flights are permitted in the following hours:
+Wing drones currently fly only in the following hours:

 While an accident is unlikely to occur, pilots will know instantly if any of their drones operate outside of a standard mission.
 If this happens, the operator will decide if the safest course of action is to the land the aircraft, rather than continue the flight.